Ahmad al-Tijani: Life

-Tijani was born in 1735 in Aïn Madhi, the son of Muhammad al-Mukhtar.
-He traced his descent according to the Berber custom, to his mother's tribe, Tijania.
+Ahmad al-Tijani was born in 1737–1738 in Ain Madhi.
+His father was Muhammad al-Mukhtar ibn Ahmad ibn Mahmad ibn Salim who according to Tijani sources was a man of learning who taught in Ain Madhi.
+His mother was a black woman who belonged to the original Tijanis of Ain Madhi and was called Aysha.
+Tijani claimed sharifian descent and traced his origin to Fatima, the daughter of Islamic prophet Muhammad.
+The name "Tijani" derives from a Berber tribe that lived near Tlemcen called Tijan or Tijana.
+Despite not coming from this tribe, al-Tijani acquired this nisba from one of his forefathers who settled in Ain Madhi and married a woman from the tribe.

 When he was sixteen, Tijani lost both parents as a result of a plague.
 By then he was already married.
-He learned Quran under the tutelage of Mohammed Ba'afiyya in Aïn Madhi and also studied Khalil ibn Ishaq al-Jundi's Islamic jusrispudence works that were written under Malikite rites.
+He learned Quran under the tutelage of Mohammed Ba'afiyya in Aïn Madhi and also studied Khalil ibn Ishaq al-Jundi's Islamic jurisprudence works that were written under Malikite rites.
 He also studied Abū al-Qāsim al-Qushayrī's Risala ila al-sufiyya.
 In 1757, Tijani left his village for Fez.
 While there, he joined three Sufi brotherhoods, the Qadiriyya, the Nasiriyya, and the tariqa of Ahmad al-Habib b.
 Muhammed.
 In Fez, he met a seer who told him he would achieve spiritual revelation (fath).
 Thereafter, he left Fez to teach at al-Abiad, spending five years at the village.
 In 1772, he began a journey to Mecca for hajj and to seek a Sufi way of life.
 During his journey, he was initiated into the Khalwati order at Azwawi.
 He later taught for a year at Tunis where he achieved some success.
 He left Tunis for Egypt where he met Mahmud al-Kurdi of the Khalwati order in Cairo.
 Tijani reached Mecca in late 1773 and performed hajj rites.
 In his quest to seek a Sufi way of life, he met Sheikh Ahmad Abdullah El Hindi, who rarely saw people except for his servant.
 He also met Abd-karim al-Sammman, founder of the Sammaniyya branch of Khalwati.
 Al-Samman told Tijani he will become a dominant qutb (pole) or scholar within the Sufi orders in the region.
 Tijani left Mecca and returned to Cairo where he got al-Kurdi's blessing to preach the Khalwatiyya order.
 From Cairo he settled at Tlemcen for a couple of years.